BP plc (NYSE:BP) Position Lessened by Arden Trust Co

 Several other hedge funds and other institutional investors also recently made changes to their positions in the stock.
 Public Investment Fund bought a new stake in shares of BP in the 1st quarter worth approximately $827,751,000.
 State Street Corp boosted its position in shares of BP by 4.3% in the first quarter.
 State Street Corp now owns 28,472,105 shares of the oil and gas exploration company’s stock worth $694,435,000 after buying an additional 1,171,056 shares during the period.
 Fisher Asset Management LLC boosted its position in shares of BP by 5.8% in the second quarter.
 Fisher Asset Management LLC now owns 9,975,049 shares of the oil and gas exploration company’s stock worth $232,618,000 after buying an additional 544,567 shares during the period.
 Capital Research Global Investors boosted its position in BP by 0.4% during the first quarter.
 Capital Research Global Investors now owns 3,684,793 shares of the oil and gas exploration company’s stock valued at $89,865,000 after purchasing an additional 14,701 shares during the last quarter.
 Finally, The Manufacturers Life Insurance Company boosted its position in BP by 3.5% during the first quarter.
 The Manufacturers Life Insurance Company now owns 2,194,175 shares of the oil and gas exploration company’s stock valued at $53,516,000 after purchasing an additional 73,775 shares during the last quarter.
 8.51% of the stock is currently owned by institutional investors and hedge funds.

 A number of research firms recently issued reports on BP.
-AlphaValue cut BP from a “buy” rating to a “reduce” rating in a research report on Thursday.
 Citigroup reissued a “neutral” rating on shares of BP in a research report on Wednesday, September 16th.
+Morgan Stanley reissued an “underweight” rating on shares of BP in a research report on Wednesday, October 7th.
 Piper Sandler raised BP from a “neutral” rating to an “overweight” rating and lifted their price objective for the company from $28.00 to $31.00 in a research report on Monday, August 17th.
-Morgan Stanley reissued an “underweight” rating on shares of BP in a research report on Wednesday, October 7th.
-Finally, Royal Bank of Canada reissued an “underperform” rating on shares of BP in a research report on Wednesday, August 5th.
+Royal Bank of Canada reissued an “underperform” rating on shares of BP in a research report on Wednesday, August 5th.
+Finally, ValuEngine raised BP from a “hold” rating to a “buy” rating in a research report on Thursday, August 6th.
 Five investment analysts have rated the stock with a sell rating, six have given a hold rating and fourteen have given a buy rating to the company’s stock.
 BP has a consensus rating of “Hold” and a consensus price target of $28.99.

 BP (NYSE:BP) last issued its quarterly earnings results on Tuesday, August 4th.
 The oil and gas exploration company reported ($1.98) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.99) by ($0.99).
 BP had a negative net margin of 9.45% and a negative return on equity of 1.14%.
 The firm had revenue of $31.68 billion for the quarter, compared to the consensus estimate of $38.70 billion.
 During the same quarter in the prior year, the firm earned $0.14 earnings per share.
 The company’s revenue was down 56.4% on a year-over-year basis.
 Equities analysts predict that BP plc will post -1.61 EPS for the current year.